anyuzx/Prongs/src/pages/about.md

 description: "A brief about myself page"
 ---

 Hi, I'm Guang Shi (时光).
+I'm currently a postdoctoral fellow at University of Texas at Austin.
 I work on developing physical models (both theoretical and computational) for living system.
+Currently, my research focuses on the physical modelling of chromatin folding and molecular motors.

 I grew up in Xi'an, China.
-I received my Bachelor's degree in Physics from Nanjing University and I continued studying Biophysics at Univ. of Maryland at College Park and received the Ph.D. in 2019.
-Asides from my academic research, I like coding, math and exploring ideas of using machine learning to analyze data.
+I received my Bachelor's degree in Physics from Nanjing University and got my Ph.D. in biophysics from Univ. of Maryland at College Park.
+Coming from a physics background, I believe physical modeling of living system can leads to insights and discoveries which are otherwise difficult to be achieved purely by experiments.
+At the same time, many of 'biology' do lies in the details - an important point computational and theoretical biophysicist should always bear in mind.

+Asides from my academic research, I like coding, math, data analysis and visualization.
 I also love to take photos.
 I primarily take films but sometimes digital as well.

 ---